mheap/nexmo-developer/_tutorials/en/client-sdk/android-shared/authenticate-alice/kotlin.md

 # Authenticate User

-You perform this authentication using the `JWT` generated in previous steps.
-Login screen (`LoginFragment` and `LoginViewModel` classes) is responsible for authenticating the user.
+Authenticate users with the `JWT` that you generated in a previous step.
+The login screen (which consists of the `LoginFragment` and `LoginViewModel` classes) is responsible for the authentication process.

 ```screenshot
 image: public/screenshots/tutorials/client-sdk/android-shared/login-screen-user.png